The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Freshly baked bran muffins

 Those legendary bran muffins from Murray’s Restaurants?
 My family practically lived at Murray’s, growing up in the Montreal area.
-I have hazy memories (likely because I was too short to see over the table) of tagging along with my older sister and cousin.
-They were off to conquer the bunny hills at ski school , with the Town of Mount Royal / Lucerne Shopping Centre serving as our grand central station for the ski bus.
-Luckily, this bustling hub had a Murray’s – one of many dotted around Montreal like delicious little beacons of comfort food.
-(Sadly, they all eventually vanished except for this one lone survivor, which tragically closed years later. sniff)
+I have hazy memories (likely because I was too short to see over the table) of tagging along with my older sister and cousin as they headed off to conquer the bunny hills at ski school, with the Town of Mount Royal and Lucerne Shopping Centre serving as our grand central station for the ski bus.
+Luckily, this bustling hub had a Murray’s, one of many dotted around Montreal like delicious little beacons of comfort food.
+(Sadly, they all eventually vanished except for one lone survivor, which tragically closed years later.
+Sniff.)

 Murray’s was a world apart from our usual haunts.
-The menu was a glorious tapestry of what I later discovered was classic “diner food” – the kind of fare that sticks to your ribs and warms your soul.
-(Stay tuned for a future deep dive into that menu on The Lunch Pro website, complete with a video tour that’ll make your mouth water!)
+The menu was a glorious tapestry of what I later discovered was classic diner food, the kind of fare that sticks to your ribs and warms your soul.

 A Murray's Restaurant waitress in her blue uniform